NLE Choppa: 2018–2019: Beginnings, breakthrough, record deal, and Cottonwood

 In May, Choppa released a new single, "Blocc Is Hot", produced by ATL Jacob.
 It was made as a tribute to his favorite childhood rapper, Lil Wayne.
 A few days later, he made his music festival debut by performing at the Beale Street Music Festival in Memphis.
 Bob Mehr of The Commercial Appeal praised his act, saying that he "did much to seize the opportunity on the big stage in his hometown" and that "his career is likely to see plenty more memorable Memphis moments."
 On June 14, 2019, he released the single, "Free YoungBoy", produced by CashMoneyAP.
 The music video has achieved over 19 million views on YouTube.
-The title of this song is a reference to rapper YoungBoy Never Broke Again, who was arrested for shooting and because he violated his parole.
+The title of this song is a reference to rapper YoungBoy Never Broke Again, who was arrested for a parole violation after a shootout in Miami.
 This song was the first release from his own label No Love Entertainment (NLE), which he launched in partnership with Warner Records.
-According to Billboard magazine, No Love Entertainment is slated to release new music from NLE Choppa.
-On September 13, 2019, NLE Choppa released a new single titled "Camelot".
+According to Billboard magazine, No Love Entertainment is slated to release new music from Potts.
+On September 13, 2019, he released a new single titled "Camelot".
 The song peaked at number 37 in the US, becoming his second Top 40 hit, following "Shotta Flow".

-On December 20, 2019, NLE Choppa released his debut extended play titled Cottonwood.
+On December 20, 2019, Potts released his debut extended play titled Cottonwood.
 The EP, named after the area he grew up in, features the previously released singles "Side" and his breakthrough hit "Shotta Flow" with its remix, featuring Blueface.
 The EP also consists of a collaboration with Meek Mill.
 To accompany the release of Cottonwood, a short film of the same name was released on the same day.

 2020: Top Shotta, From Dark to Light

-NLE Choppa's debut studio album, Top Shotta was initially set for release in early 2020, and was preceded by multiple singles.
-He appeared on King Von’s “Message” off the album “Levon James”.
+Potts' debut studio album, Top Shotta was initially set for release in early 2020, and was preceded by multiple singles.
+He appeared on King Von's "Message" off the album Levon James.
 March 19, he released the album's lead single "Walk Em Down" with Roddy Ricch.
 On June 12, 2020, he released "Shotta Flow 5", the fourth sequel to his 2019 single "Shotta Flow".
 The single "Narrow Road" featuring Lil Baby released on July 30.
 One week later, on August 7, Top Shotta was released.
-On August 11, 2020, NLE Choppa was included on XXL's 2020 Freshman Class.
-On September 5, Choppa vowed to stop rapping about violence, stating he has more to talk about and wants to "spread positivity and wake people up".
+On August 11, 2020, Potts was included on XXL's 2020 Freshman Class.
+On September 5, he vowed to stop rapping about violence, stating he has more to talk about and wants to "spread positivity and wake people up".
 On October 15, he announced a new project titled From Dark to Light, which was released on November 1, his birthday.
 The mix tape's cover art sees him sitting with his legs crossed in an outside setting, with butterflies around him and a rainbow in the distance; a nod to his new spiritual journey.
 On October 23, NLE released the music video for his song, "Narrow Road" featuring Lil Baby.
 The music video has over 30 million views on YouTube.